Skip to main content

 Can you cook with premium matcha?

-Yes, but it doesn't make much economic sense: the subtle flavor of premium matcha is hard to detect once it's mixed with other ingredients.
-Save it for drinking on its own and opt for a culinary-grade matcha instead.
+Yes, but it doesn't make much economic sense: the subtle flavor of a premium matcha is hard to detect once it's mixed with other ingredients.
+Save it for drinking on its own and opt for a matcha meant for cooking instead.